MileHacker Logo

 Currency Facts

-• Polish Złoty (PLN) is the official currency.
+• Polish Złoty (PLN) the country's currency is.

 • ATMs are widely available for good exchange rates.